beardcoder/sitemap_generator/README.rst

 -  You can override the root page ID plugin.tx\_sitemapgenerator.settings.urlEntries.pages.rootPageId
--  You can add pages custom doktypes.
+-  You can add custom doktypes.
    Per default the sitemap.xml only lists normal pages with "doktype=1".
-The option takes a comma seperated list. plugin.tx\_sitemapgenerator.settings.urlEntries.pages.allowedDoktypes
+The option takes a comma-separated list of numbers. plugin.tx\_sitemapgenerator.settings.urlEntries.pages.allowedDoktypes
 -  sitemap is available on rootpage with pagetype 1449874941 "/index.php?id=1&type=1449874941"